stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * Change the sub-protocol back to the original setting and the LED will turn off.

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a fail-safe after one second.

-## Safety
-## Fail-safe
-* At fail-safe the channels are set to the fail-safe value.
-* When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.
-The receiver also dis-arms if an RC signal is lost for 3 seconds.

-Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Telemetry
 When the sub-protocol is set to "V3 Telm", the receiver sends telemetry packets back to the transmitter.
 Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7 as telemetry values A1 and A2.